 Flying Between Hawaiian Islands

 Flying between the Hawaiian Islands is relatively quick and easy.
 There are dozens of daily flights connecting the six major Hawaiian islands.
-If you want to do it the old-fashioned way, go for a boat when and where available (both from the US mainland and between the islands).
-That said, flying is the fastest and cheapest way to island hopping.
+Flying is the fastest and cheapest way to island hopping.

 Things To Do In Hawaii